ShiqiaoZhou/ShiqiaoZhou.github.io/_pages/about.md

 I am passionate about a wide range of topics in CS, including both method development and applications.
 My current focuses are on (1) machine learning topics, such as domain/model adaptation, transfer learning.
 (2) data stream topics, such as data uncertainty, online learning.
 (3) machine learning application in complex real-world data (e.g., time series, text, building, mechanical structure).
 20240802 version -->

 <h2 style="font-weight: bolder">About me</h2>
 Greetings!
-I am a second year Computer Science PhD student at [University of Birmingham](https://www.birmingham.ac.uk/), where I am co-supervised by [Dr. Shuo Wang](https://phd-shuowang.weebly.com/), Dr. Grant Wilson and Dr. Schoener Holger (Siemens).
+I am a second year Computer Science PhD Candidate at [University of Birmingham](https://www.birmingham.ac.uk/), where I am co-supervised by [Dr. Shuo Wang](https://phd-shuowang.weebly.com/), Dr. Grant Wilson and Dr. Schoener Holger (Siemens).
 Before that, I graduated from the Australian National University and Nanjing University of Science and Technology in 2022 and 2019.

 I am passionate about a wide range of topics in CS, including time series forecasting, domain adaptation, LLM, and multi-modal learning.
 My current main focus is leveraging text data for time series forecasting.
 If you are also interested in this topic, feel free to email me anytime.